 At Douzo Sushi in Boston, MA, the whole menu is showcased with high-quality photographs set on a black background.
 It's visually exciting and can get diners to order something they've never had before.

-Intelligent menu design is one component of a successful restaurant strategy.
-Take a more holistic view of your restaurant and make sure your menu reflects your style and values.
+Intelligent menu design is one component of a successful restaurant strategy: Make sure your menu reflects your style and your food.